-- Administer the EPSDT benefit to their Child Health Plus A (Medicaid) population. - Conduct outreach and inform families with children about EPSDT benefits, whether fee-for-service or managed care, and the advantages of preventive health care. - Offer assistance in locating Medicaid providers, arranging transportation, or scheduling appointments, if such assistance is requested. - Network with other local agencies serving children such as WIC and HEADSTART to coordinate services and benefits offered by each.
+- Administer the EPSDT benefit. - Conduct outreach and inform families with children about EPSDT benefits, whether fee-for-service or managed care, and the advantages of preventive health care. - Offer assistance in locating Medicaid providers, arranging transportation, or scheduling appointments, if such assistance is requested. - Network with other local agencies serving children such as WIC and HEADSTART to coordinate services and benefits offered by each.